Dre Campbell Farm

 11 Natural Ways to Get Rid of Deer Flies

-Have you ever been enjoying a nice hike or camping trip only to have it ruined by deer flies buzzing around and biting you?
+Have you ever been on a nice hike or camping trip, only to have it ruined by deer flies buzzing and biting you?
 Those little bloodsuckers seem to come out of nowhere.

 Deer flies can swarm around your head, landing on your arms and neck and biting with their sharp little mouthparts.
 The bites are also very painful [1].